-In general, all the basic Data Types, structures, and Enum will come under value type.
+In general, all the basic Data Types, structures, and Enum will come under the C# value type.

 In a sense, the value type is the memory allocated to the variable containing the variable’s actual value.

 Based on the scope of the variable, memory allocates to the Value types.
 If it is a local variable or parameter, it allocates stack memory.
-In case if it is a member of an object, it is allocated memory on Heap.
+In case it is a member of an object, it will allocate memory on Heap.

 C# Reference type

-The memory allocated to the reference types will never hold the actual value of a variable.
-Instead, it holds the reference to the Value on Heap.
+The memory allocated to the C# reference types will never hold the actual value of a variable.
+Instead, it holds the reference to the Value on the Heap.

-In a real-time environment, all the memory-related tasks are managed by the Dot Net through memory management.
+In a real-time environment, all the memory-related tasks will manage by the Dot Net through memory management.

 But as a programmer, it is better to know this so that you can optimize your code more efficiently and come up with better performance.